Spot Fake Review An Incredibly Easy Method That Works For All

 - Make sure the owner’s full address and contact details are listed.
 If not — beware.

-Are the business a member of a trade body?
+Is the business a member of a trade body?

 - For example, is that package protected by the Air Traffic Organizer’s Licence (ATOL)?